ntsd/ntsd.github.io-old/_posts/2020-3-3-install-openwrt-into-banana-pi-r64.md

 Put Ethernet to WLAN port for connect to the router

-make sure your TFTP server in same network with your bpi board
+make sure your TFTP server in the same network with your bpi board

 #### Install eMMC flash image to flash